Mystery Of The Brave Viking Chief Buried On The Gokstad Ship

 The Gokstad Viking ship in 1880 when it was discovered.
 Credit: Public Domain

-The find was without a doubt one of the greatest archaeological discoveries in the history of Norway.
-Never before had an impressive almost intact Viking ship of this kind been unearthed elsewhere in the country.
+The Gokstad ship was about five meters high and had a diameter of almost 45 meters.
+The mound was most likely even more extensive in Viking times.
+The boat itself was buried in the clay below ground level, and its discovery was, without a doubt, one of the most significant archaeological discoveries in the history of Norway.
+Never before had an impressive, almost intact Viking ship of this kind been unearthed elsewhere in the country.
 After proper excavation, the ship was restored.
 Everything was taken apart, steamed, and bent back into its original shape.
-Some of the original timber was in too poor a condition to be exposed to this type of treatment.
+Some of the original timber was in too poor a condition to be exposed to this treatment.

-These parts were replaced with new wood and today the Gokstad Viking ship can be admired at the Viking Ship Museum in Oslo, Norway, where it stands next to another impressive Viking ship known as the Oseberg ship.
-The Oseberg ship was discovered in 1904 along with two female skeletons.
+These parts were replaced with new wood, and today the Gokstad Viking ship can be admired at the Viking Ship Museum in Oslo, Norway, where it stands next to another impressive Viking ship known as the Oseberg ship.
+The Oseberg ship was discovered in 1904, along with two female skeletons.

 Problems With The Remains Of The Viking

-For some time scientists were uncertain how to proceed with the remains of the deceased Viking aboard the Gokstad ship.
-Many researchers wanted to examine the body and learn as much as possible, but some felt the bones should be respected and re-buried.
-The result was a compromise.
-Researchers collected as much material as possible and then the Viking was re-buried.
+For some time, scientists were uncertain how to proceed with the remains of the deceased Viking aboard the Gokstad ship.
+Many researchers wanted to examine the body and learn as much as possible.
+However, some researchers believed the bones should be respected and re-buried.

 The Viking Chief Met A Brutal Death

 In 2007, scientists re-opened the grave and examined the body.
 Analysis of the corpse revealed the skeleton belonged to a man in his 40s.
 He was a muscular and large man between 181 and 183 cm tall.
 A cut to the right shinbone shows that he would not have been able to stand upright, but a knife wound to the inside of the right thigh indicates the probable cause of death.
-Signs of cutting blows to both legs indicate that he died in battle.
+Signs of cutting blows to both legs mean that he died in battle.
 Striking at the legs was a common fighting technique in Viking times and the middle ages.

 The dead man must have been shrouded in a sewn-up costume when he was buried.